ivanferre/devops/terraform.md

 Terraform has a built-in command called `terraform state` for advanced state management.
 Use the `list` subcommand to list of the resources in your project's state.

+The terraform destroy command terminates resources managed by your Terraform project.
+This command is the inverse of terraform apply in that it terminates all the resources specified in your Terraform state.
+It does not destroy resources running elsewhere that are not managed by the current Terraform project.

 ## Terraform - AWS

 [Get Started - AWS](https://developer.hashicorp.com/terraform/tutorials/aws-get-started)